Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \nabla\cdot\mathbf{v}_h = -\frac{\partial\omega}{\partial p} = 0.\tag{15.91}\label{eq:div_free_baro_vort} \end{align} \]

-From this you get the barotropic vorticity equation in the p-system
+From this, one obtains the barotropic vorticity equation in the p-system

 Other forms of this equation are: